Croydon Child Death Reviews

-Planned new arrangements – under the new guidance, Croydon is part of the South West London Child Death Overview Panel (SWL CDOP), along with neighbouring Boroughs Sutton, Merton, Wandsworth, Richmond and Kingston.
+Croydon is part of the South West London Child Death Overview Panel (SWL CDOP), along with the neighbouring boroughs of: Sutton, Merton, Wandsworth, Richmond and Kingston.
 All children who are residents of Croydon when they die will have their deaths reviewed at the SWL CDOP.
-Prior to this they will have a joint agency response if the criteria is met, followed by a child death review meeting.
-The joint agency response is the responsibility of the designated doctor for child death reviews, who will also chair the subsequent Child Death Review Meeting.

 Prior to review at the SWL CDOP, there will be a Joint Agency Response (JAR) meeting IF the criteria is met (held within 5 working days of a child’s death), followed by a Child Death Review Meeting (CDRM).

 The Joint Agency Response meeting is chaired by the Designated Doctor for Child Death Reviews.

 The CDRM is chaired by a Consultant Paediatrician from Croydon University Hospital.
 This is the multi-professional meeting that takes place prior to the child death review partners review (SWL CDOP).
 At the meeting, all matters relating to an individual child’s death are discussed by professionals involved with the case.

 The CSCP ensures there is a clear working arrangement between Child Death process and learning, and Safeguarding Practice Reviews and learning, for more details see: Child Death, Serious Incident and Safeguarding Practice Reviews Overview of Process

 Any agency/professional becoming aware of:

 - A child death that has occurred in Croydon; or

 - A death of a child normally resident Croydon, where the death has occurred elsewhere